nileshdeb/django-noteapp/README.md

 ## Environment Variables

 Create local `.env` files for the backend and frontend.
-Do not commit real secrets.
+Keep real secrets out of Git and use only local or deployment-managed environment variables.

 ### Backend: `backend/.env`